mit-6861/MIT-6861.github.io/_pages/project.md

 - NAACL (the North American version of ACL)
 - EMNLP
 - COLING
-- AAAI (concerns AI in general, but some NLP papers are accepted)
+- AAAI/ICLR/ICML (these concern AI/ML in general, but some NLP papers are accepted)

 All published works from these conferences are made available to the public for free.
-Simply search for any year's "accepted papers" (e.g., `ACL 2021 accepted papers`).
+Simply search for any year's "accepted papers" (e.g., `ACL 2022 accepted papers`).
 Again, the field moves incredibly fast, so papers' results/models from > 5 years tend to be significantly less relevant.
 However, it is important to be aware of the full history of the problem, including past approaches from > 5 years ago.

 ## GUIDANCE
-In this course, I aim to provide as much structure and guidance as possible so as to help each student gain high-quality, directed (not aimless) experience with NLP research.
+In this course, we aim to provide as much structure and guidance as possible so as to help each student gain high-quality, directed (not aimless) experience with NLP research.
 Toward this, there are several milestones/assessments throughout the project **(percentages listed below are out of the total course grade):**
+- Phase 0: Individual ideas due (5%)
 - Phase 1: Proposal (5%)
-- Phase 2: Abstract + Related Work + Introduction (5%)
+- Phase 2: Related Work + Introduction (ungraded)
+- Check-in: self-/peer- evaluation (5%)
-- Phase 3: Baseline Results (10%)
+- Phase 3: Baseline Results (ungraded)
-- Phase 4: Check-in (not graded)
-- Phase 5: Check-in (not graded)
+- Check-in: self-/peer- evaluation (5%)
-- FINAL DELIVERABLES:
+- Phase 4: FINAL DELIVERABLES:
-  - 4-page short paper, plus your References and Impact Statement (20%)
+  - 5-8-page paper, plus your References and Impact Statement (20%)
-  - 8-minute pre-recorded presentation of your slides or a poster (5%)
+  - presentation of your slides (5%)
   - Code with instructions on how to run it (5%)

 Identifying a well-scoped, important research problem is often difficult.
 To help with this:
-- Each homework assignment will require you to critically read a paper of your choosing and think of ideas, and you will receive credit for this brainstorming
+- We will ask each student to come up with a project idea (Phase 0)
-- I will collect all of the aforementioned `Project Ideas` and share them to the class, so that all students benefit from each others' ideas
+- We will collect all of the aforementioned `Project Ideas` and share them to the class, so that all students benefit from each others' ideas
 - The `Project Ideas` will facilitate finding project partners.
 - We, the teaching staff, will provide feedback throughout your project.

-Each project will be appointed a TF.
-Harvard allocates 1 TF for every 20 students.
-Thus, each TF will oversee roughly 7 projects.
-It is impossible for the TFs to be a priori familiar with everyone's custom problem/project (e.g., the background literature).
-Instead, you can expect your TF to:
+Each project will be appointed a TA.
+We have 9 TAs, and 380 students initially registered in the course.
+Thus, each TA will oversee roughly 10-15 projects.
+It is impossible for the TAs to be a priori familiar with everyone's custom problem/project (e.g., the background literature).
+Instead, you can expect your TA to:
 - help you decide if your identified problem is too grand and impossible, easy, inappropriate for research (e.g., too applied and is more of a software development project)
 - provide feedback on selecting a reasonable baseline model
-- offer suggestions and feedback during designated Office Hours and the **required check-ins**
+- offer suggestions and feedback during designated Office Hours and address any egregious issues mentioned in your self-/peer- evaluation forms.

-Further, the last four classes of the semester will be entirely dedicated to your projects; we will have an open format and will be available to help all research groups.
+Further, the last homework assignment is due Nov 2 (Mon) @ 11:59pm EST, providing you with over a month of dedicated time to work exclusively on your research project.

 ### READING RESEARCH PAPERS
 Effectively and efficiently reading research papers is a learned skill.
 In short though, a common and useful approach is to consider reading each paper in three stages: